29 Pieces of Advice For Students Starting University

 3 Reasons you should take these pieces of advice seriously

-1. It helps you make the right decision:
+1. It will help you make the right decision

 Our growth in life has so much to do with time and decisions.
 When you understand that hours spent wrongly can never be recovered while the ones spent right has a way of getting you close to the future you want, you will always strive to plan better and make good decisions in every matter.

-2. It helps you to get rid of addictions:
+2. It will help you to get rid of addictions

 Today, there exist many addictions than is commonly treated.
 The endless scrolling and laughing that Tiktok, WhatsApp status, and other social media platforms have a way of reducing the quality of your thinking and your willingness to engage in problem-solving tasks.
 They may also cause a reluctance to study.